 - Medical treatment, recovery and prognosis: What do tests such as X-rays or CT scans show?
 What do clinical evaluations demonstrate?
 What types of care and therapy will be necessary?
 Will the injured person need to stay in a rehabilitation facility or another type of long-term care facility?

 - Financial losses: Will the injured person have to miss work for an extended period?
 Will immediate family members need to pay for services that the injured person previously contributed to the family?

 At the Downs Law Firm, you can count on our team to work hard to develop an effective claim or lawsuit on your behalf.
-If you or your loved one suffered a back, neck or brain injury because another driver struck your car from behind at a stop sign or traffic signal, our lawyers are ready to fight for you.
+If you or your loved one suffered rear end collision injuries such as back, neck or brain injury because another driver struck your car from behind at a stop sign or traffic signal, our Monroe & Bastrop attorneys for rear end collisions are ready to fight for you.
 We will represent you diligently in negotiations, mediation and litigation.
 We will stand up to any insurance company or any legal opponent to protect your right to compensation.

 We Can Answer Your Questions

 When you’re involved in a rear-end collision that results in serious injury, you’re bound to have a number of questions.
 Below are answers to some commonly asked questions we receive from clients who have been injured in a rear-end accident.
 If you have questions about your situation, don’t hesitate to contact one of our experienced attorneys at 318-284-8551 for help.